I am a farmer. What resources are available to me?

 Congress provided financial assistance to farmers who are experiencing severe financial losses during the pandemic.
 This includes a $9.5 billion dedicated disaster fund for specialty crop, dairy, livestock, and local food produces who have been unable to receive emergency assistance in the past, as well as $14 billion to fund the Farm Bill’s farm safety net through the Commodity Credit Corporation.
 On April 17th, USDA announced the Coronavirus Food Assistance Program (CFAP) to deliver the funding and assistance provided in the CARES Act.
 CFAP is a $19 billion relief program to provide critical support for farmers, support the food supply chain and increase food access for families across the country.
 It includes two components:

 Direct assistance to farmers – USDA will provide $16 billion in direct support based on losses for agricultural producers where prices and market supply chains have been impacted.
-USDA is working to develop the specific guidelines and payments for this program and anticipates that sign-up will begin in May.
+USDA opened sign-up for the program on May 26th.
+While enrollment is open through August 28th, eligible farmers are encouraged to contact their local FSA office and apply as early as possible.

-Purchase and Distribution – USDA will partner with regional and local distributors to purchase $3 billion in fresh produce, dairy and meat.
+Purchase and Distribution – USDA is partnering with regional and local distributors to purchase $3 billion in fresh produce, dairy and meat.
 Participating wholesalers will then provide boxes of fresh produce, dairy and meat purchases to food banks, community and faith based organizations and other non-profits serving communities in need of food assistance.
 More information on USDA’s Farmers to Food Box Program is available here.

 What financial support is available to support my business?